Manchester United transfer news: Jesse Lingard open to leaving Old Trafford

 A return to West Ham would feel like the most obvious option - and it might have happened this summer, but Ole Gunnar Solsjkaer "made it clear ... quite early in the transfer window" that Lingard was in his plans, Hammers boss David Moyes said last month.

-AC Milan and Barcelona are said to be interested, however - and the former already have one of Lingard's England teammates, ex-Chelsea defender Fikayo Tomori, in their ranks.
+AC Milan and Barcelona are said to be interested, however - the former of whom already have one of Lingard's England teammates, ex-Chelsea defender Fikayo Tomori, in their ranks.

 Subscribe to FourFourTwo today and get three issues delivered for just £3.
 The offer ends October 17, 2021.